 Upon entering the college, each new student is assigned a general education adviser.
 This relationship continues until the student declares a major, often into the student’s second year.
 Before students register for classes, they plan their class schedule and academic programs with the assistance of their advisers.
-Once the student and adviser meet, the adviser will release the advising PIN which is necessary for registration purposes.
-Additionally, advisers are available throughout the year to offer curricular or non-curricular guidance.
+Once the student and adviser meet, the adviser will release the advising hold, allowing the student to register.
+Additionally, advisers are available as resources throughout the year to offer curricular or non-curricular guidance.

 To take full advantage of advisers’ abilities and interests in assisting students with sound, helpful counsel in the critical first two years of college, first-year students and sophomores should contact their advisers when they have questions about their academic plans or progress or if they need referral to others who can support them by referring them to other campus resources.
 Individualized success plans may be be put in place to ensure that students on academic probation avail themselves of advising services.

 Faculty Advising for Juniors and Seniors

-By March 1 of the sophomore year, students are expected to specify the academic department or program in which they intend to major.
+By March 1 of the sophomore year, students are expected to specify the academic program in which they intend to major.
 When that step is taken, the department chair or faculty coordinator in the intended major becomes the student’s adviser for the junior and senior years.
 During that time, students may and should consult their advisers on all matters concerning their majors, graduate school, professional preparation, and related work.
 Major advisors can also refer students to resources important to their academic progress and plans.
-Juniors and seniors are also required to secure an advising PIN prior to registration.
+Juniors and seniors are also required to secure the release of the advising hold prior to registration.

 Advising for Transfer Students